randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Not For Profit

-This community is mostly not a place for commercial activity such as recruiting or marketing except in channels dedicated to that purpose which are:
+This community is mostly not a place for obvious commercial activity such as recruiting or marketing except in channels dedicated to that purpose which include:

 * #conferences
 * #consulting-gigs